sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-1.md

   <figcaption>A Git commit graph with mainline branch <code>main</code> and a feature branch <code>x</code>.</figcaption>
 </figure>

-Running the query above from the commit `313082` produces the following CTE results over three iterations before halting, and ultimately returns `d67b8d` as the nearest commit visible to the target query.
+Running the query above from the commit `313082` produces the following CTE results over 3 iterations before halting, and ultimately returns `d67b8d` as the nearest commit visible to the target query.

 | iteration | commit              | parent_commit       | has\_lsif\_data | distance | direction |
 | --------- |-------------------- | ------------------- | ------------- | -------- | --------- |